Our beginner’s guide on how to choose a backpack will help you make the best choice for your backpacking needs, ensuring comfort and reliability

 This is arguably the most important aspect when considering how to choose a backpack.
 Get it right and you’ll have a pack that is comfortable, supportive and stable in all conditions.
 Get it wrong and shoulder, hip and back pain will almost certainly be an issue.

-Instead of bombarding you with diagrams and images on how to measure your back length, I’ll hand you over to my favourite outdoor store, Cotswolds Outdoor.
+Instead of bombarding you with diagrams and images on how to measure your back length, I’ll hand you over to Osprey.

 The below are some additional features and accessories to bear in mind when considering how to choose a backpack.